 - `It gives teams the second set of eyes they need to produce their best work.`

-Why this remains strongest now:
+Why this was strongest at the time:

 - It captures a real pressure insight teams already feel.